azamsharp/azamsharp.github.io/_posts/2022-29-2022-evolving-client-server-swiftui.md

 ```

 >> In the above code, ContentView serves as a container view and the ProductListView and ProductCellView are presentation views.
+Container views serves the purpose of containing other views (reusable views).
+Container views might download data from an API and then pass it down to the child views.

 ## Searching

 Most of the time when you are displaying a list of data, you also want to perform different actions on the data like searching and sorting.
 Let's see how we can accomplish the task of searching.

-We are going to use the ```searchable``` modifier, which will allow us to create a SearchBar.
+We are going to use the ```searchable``` modifier, which will allow us to create a search bar.
 We are also going to use the ```onChange``` modifier, which will trigger each time a user will enter something in the TextField.
-The onChange modifier calls the performSearch function, which searches the products returned from networkModel and assigns it to the filteredProducts array.
+The ```onChange``` modifier calls the performSearch function, which searches the products returned from networkModel and assigns it to the filteredProducts array.

 The new private property ```products``` returns filteredProduct if not empty, otherwise it returns list of all products.